jaspalr/Morse-Code-Driver/README.md

 # Morse Code Driver
-A Linux driver that translates a phrase inputted from the Linux terminal to Morse code and displays them via an external LED connected to a BeagleBone
+A Linux driver that translates a phrases inputted from the Linux terminal to Morse code and displays them via an external LED connected to a BeagleBone

 ## To Run:
 &nbsp; &nbsp; &nbsp; Type "Make" into the host's terminal \